IceTeaXXD/Tubes2_HuntingDuit/README.md

 - Visual Studio

 ## Usage
-- If you're using Windows, Run **python3 src/main.py** on your terminal.
-- If you're using macOS or Linux, Run **python3 src/main.py** on your terminal.
 - This program can only run in Windows, Go to your terminal, type **cd src**, and type **dotnet run**.
 If you have Visual Studio you can just click the build button

 ## Author